-A pilot of the DIAL System was implemented with an onshore operator in Southeast Asia.
+A two well pilot of the DIAL System was implemented with an onshore operator in Southeast Asia.
 An in-well DIAL unit enabled continuous production optimization through monitoring key production parameters and using the information to control gas injection rate without well intervention.

-The candidate was an unconventional well and the operator anticipated a rapid decline in reservoir pressure.
+The candidate application was an unconventional field and the operator anticipated a rapid decline in reservoir pressure.
 With a conventional gas lift system, multiple flowing gradient surveys (FGS) and interventions would have been required to ensure the well was fully optimized.
 This equates to multiple field visits, increased OPEX expenditure, well downtime and associated HSE risk.

 DIAL’s continuous pressure monitoring and surface controls offered the ideal components to safely and efficiently optimize the operator’s well performance.